nedim53/Human-Resources-Management-Website/README.md

 LIVE AT: https://odabranaprojekat-production.up.railway.app/home
 You can watch how the project works on YouTube: https://youtu.be/pnOHA6eU3gY

+When logging on to the website for testing purposes use this email and username:
+For Admin side:
+email: hr@technova.com
+password: test

+For the user interface:
+email: test@gmail.com
+password: test

 🎯 Odabrana_projekat – HR Web Application
 Odabrana_projekat is a modern HR (Human Resources) web application developed in a Node.js environment, designed to efficiently manage job postings, facilitate communication between candidates and administrators, and ensure a transparent hiring process.